-Relevant Approval Schedule Compliance Status Comment Section discharge of sediment from the site.
-Project, remediation work is anticipated to commence in Q1 2020 and anticipated to be completed by September 2020.
-ML1464 & 1471 51 Evidence to support the security was provided to the Minister is required to clearly demonstrate compliance.
+Relevant Approval Condition, Schedule & Number Condition Description (Summary) Compliance Status Comment Section ML1464 & 1471 51 Evidence to support the security was provided to the Minister is required to clearly demonstrate compliance.
 NC WHC requested written confirmation from the Minister.
-9 WAL 29458 MW0716- 00001 Current take from the void that is not from the existing bore should be authorised under the licence.
-NC Update to WAL has been submitted to WaterNSW in 2019 to include pit evaporation use 9 WAL 29458 MW0631- 00001 To confirm that the current take from the void is in accordance with the water sharing plan NC Update to WAL has been submitted to WaterNSW in 2019 to include pit evaporation use 9 WAL 29458 MW0831- 00001 Notify the Minister after becoming aware of a breach of the licence.
-NC Consider notifying the Minister regarding not maintaining extraction records.
-9
+Pending at time of report.
+0 WAL 29458 MW0716- 00001 Current take from the void that is not from the existing bore should be authorised under the licence.
+NC Update to WAL has been submitted to WaterNSW to include pit evaporation use.
+0 WAL 29458 MW0631- 00001 To confirm that the current take from the void is in accordance with the water sharing plan NC Update to WAL has been submitted to WaterNSW to include pit evaporation use.
+0